mayerrobert/jmurmel/lambda/README.md

 A customizable Lisp-1-ish interpreter written in Java8+ that can be used standalone as well as embedded.

+LambdaJ has garbage collection, tail call optimization, and except read/ write/ writeln it is purely functional (but see Customization below).

 **Standalone use:**

     $ java -jar lambdaj-1.0-SNAPSHOT.jar